 So what next?
 Let us try to look in our own backyard, for references & directions.

 During the nineteenth & twentieth century, the leading lights in Indic philosophy such as Swami Vivekanand, Lok Manya Tilak (Geeta Rahasya), Mahatma Gandhi (Hind Swaraj) brilliantly explored our fundamental conflict with the Western thought.
 Economics, as a subject of Science that studies Human Behaviour, is largely derived from philosophy.
 It was only around 1964 that Pt.
 Deendayal Upadhyay took this work forward & actually presented a Socio-Economic solution for Bharat, purely based on Indic thought, value-system & philosophy and named it as: Integral Humanism.
-This is a very detailed & extensive roadmap towards building a robust Socio-Economic model, which needs to be discussed in the next article.
+This is a very detailed & extensive roadmap towards building a robust Socio-Economic model, which needs to be discussed at length in another post.

 Integral Humanism, as proposed by Pt.
 Deendayal Upadhyay, is designed specifically for India, with two major inputs drawn from our ancient Indic Philosophy of 'completeness of life' -